-It proved to be a bit of a difficult task though… until one day, I saw a striking photo online of Kaila (a friend of mine who has been living in Japan for quite some time) wearing a stylish bomber jacket that had bold but intricate oriental designs.
-In that instant, I was unable to take my eyes away, and I started to have the strong urge to get my hands on one!
+It proved to be a bit of a difficult task though… until one day, I saw a striking photo online of a friend and she was wearing a stylish bomber jacket that had bold but intricate oriental designs.
+At that instant, I was unable to take my eyes away, and I started to have the strong urge to get my hands on one!

-I immediately messaged Kaila and asked what it was, where I could get it, etc… and that’s when she introduced me to the wonderful world of Japanese souvenir jackets called as sukajan.
+I immediately messaged her and asked what it was, where I could get it, etc… and that’s when she introduced me to the wonderful world of Japanese souvenir jackets called sukajan.

 A “sukajan” is a ‘souvenir jacket’ from Japan and it is usually made of silk or satin that combines the typical bomber jacket / Letterman jacket / varsity jacket style with bold yet classic embroidered Japanese motifs such as tigers, eagles, koi fishes, sakura (cherry blossom), and more.

-The sukajan is said to be ‘born’ around post World War II in Japan when American soldiers started to ask for Japanese designs to be hand-stitched on the back of their jacket as a way of remembering their time in the country — hence the reason why a sukajan is called a ‘souvenir jacket’.
+The sukajan is said to be ‘born’ around post-World War II in Japan when American soldiers started to ask for Japanese designs to be hand-stitched on the back of their jackets as a way of remembering their time in the country — hence the reason why a sukajan is called a ‘souvenir jacket’.

-Most of the designs showed eagles (as a way to represent the USA) mixed with Japanese elements such as that of dragons, tigers, cherry blossoms, trees, traditional maps, geishas, etc. At times however, the art would look more Chinese than Japanese and that’s because during those times, the Americans wanted more “Asian” designs on their jackets; therefore, the Japanese tailors would occasionally refer to Chinese silk pillows for inspiration.
+Most of the designs showed eagles (as a way to represent the USA) mixed with Japanese elements such as dragons, tigers, cherry blossoms, trees, traditional maps, geisha, etc. At times, however, the art would look more Chinese than Japanese and that’s because, during those times, the Americans wanted more “Asian” designs on their jackets; therefore, the Japanese tailors would occasionally refer to Chinese silk pillows for inspiration.

-By the 1960s, the Japanese’s obsession towards the American style rose (called as “Ametora” in Japanese) wherein a lot of people started to wear American clothing like jeans and button-downs.
-But there are those who wanted to rebel from that kind of trend, so some Japanese people started to wear the sukajan as a statement piece of that defiance.
+By the 1960s, the Japanese’s obsession with the American style rose (called “Ametora” in Japanese) wherein a lot of people started to wear American clothing like jeans and button-downs.
+But there are those who wanted to rebel against that kind of trend, so some Japanese people started to wear a sukajan jacket as a statement piece of that defiance.

-Over time, the sukajan evolved into a symbol for those in the yakuza, those involved in gangs or those who are simply delinquents.
-Nowadays though, the jacket predominantly became a fashionable yet edgy piece, treated as a medium for self-expression and/or storytelling.
+Over time, the sukajan jacket evolved into a symbol for those in the yakuza, those involved in gangs, or those who are simply delinquents.
+Nowadays though, the jacket has predominantly become a fashionable yet edgy piece, treated as a medium for self-expression and/or storytelling.

 …I swear to you, I had a hard time picking because there were just SO many cool designs to choose from!
-Eventually though, I found the perfect sukajan for me and it looked like this: koi fish and cherry blossom prints on one side, and a silver patterned design of dragons on the other.
+Eventually, I found the perfect sukajan for me (pictured above): koi fish and cherry blossom prints on one side, and a silver patterned design of dragons on the other.

 Clearly, the photo above shows 2 designs and that’s because most sukajan jackets are reversible; mine was like that and it totally felt like I purchased 2 jackets for the price of one.
 The value for this was around $200 — pricey BUT… with the quality, design, and reversible characteristic of this item, I absolutely felt that I got more than what it’s worth.

-That being said, I absolutely love my sukajan!
+That being said, I absolutely love my sukajan jacket!

-NOTE: Rest assured, there are cheaper sukajan jackets up on ‘Japan Lover Me‘ store, and some could start as low as $40!!!
+NOTE: Rest assured, there are cheaper sukajan jackets up in ‘Japan Lover Me‘ store, and some could start as low as $40!!!

 • • •